alanrvazquez/alanrvazquez.github.io/README.md

 ### Manuscripts Submited for Publication or In Preparation

-- **Vazquez, A. R.** and Xu, H. (2021).
+- **Vazquez, A. R.** and Xu, H. (2022).
 An integer programming approach for constructing maximin distance designs from good lattice point sets and the Williams' transformation.
 In review.

-- **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2021).
+- **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2022).
 Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.
-Submitted.
+In review.

-- Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2021).
+- Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2022).
 Systematic enumeration of definitive screening designs.
-Submitted.
+In review.

 - Eendebak, P. T., Schoen, E. D., **Vazquez, A. R.**, and Goos, P. (2022).
 Systematic enumeration of two-level even-odd designs.
-Submitted.

-## Grants

-Flemish Fund for Scientific Research (FWO) - Junior Postdoctoral Fellowship.
+In review.

 ## Recorded Presentations